michalczukm/cors-proxy/readme.md

 # CORS proxy
 During surfing through internet you will find open APIs which are open ... yeah, but don't support CORS.

-Here you have ready to use small node.js server which adds CORS headers.
+Grab this ready to use small node.js server which adds CORS headers.
+Simply use it as a proxy 😉

 ## How to use it?